John Haidar

 John Haidar is an Irish-Lebanese director, known for theatrical productions of Disco Pigs, Richard III and Hamlet.
-He was Associate Director of Headlong between 2017 and 2019.
-In 2023, he was appointed Associate Director of Theatre Royal, Plymouth.
+He is a former Associate Director of Headlong and Theatre Royal, Plymouth.

 Background

 Haidar was born in England, though his mother is Irish and his father is Lebanese.
 He studied English Literature at Trinity College, Cambridge and Merton College, Oxford, where he wrote on Irish modernism.
 He is also a graduate of the Royal Academy of Dramatic Art.

 Career

 Haidar's production of Hamlet at Bristol Old Vic, starring Billy Howle, Niamh Cusack and Mirren Mack, was listed in The Observer's 10 Best Shows of 2022.
 It was shown in UK and Ireland cinemas in 2023, produced by Altitude Films.
+In 2026, he is due to direct David Mamet's Pulitzer Prize-winning play Glengarry Glen Ross in Tokyo at Bunkamura.